-Real estate investors intent on acquiring a unique waterfront property located in the Pacific Northwest with abundant wildlife may wish to seek out Foxglove Ranch.
+Out-of-State Buyers, intent on acquiring a unique waterfront property located in the Pacific Northwest, may wish to seek out Foxglove Ranch.
 It’s appeal is to sportsmen, to pilots and those drawn to the natural beauty of mountains, forests, open pastures, a significant river and wildlife.

 Cradled by beautiful river landscapes, Foxglove Ranch is rich in character, history and natural beauty.
 Wildlife is everywhere, mountains beckon, the river wide and captivating.